BalukuBrian/FlutterBasicApp/README.md

-# drawer_app
+# flutter_basic_app

-This Project tends to create a basic User interface for the Google Gmail App
+This Project tends to create a simple flutter app